bmancini55/building-lightning/src/advanced/loop_out.md

 ## Building a Loop-Out Service

 The service piece is a bit more complicated.
+As discussed, our service needs to do a few things:

+1. Receive requests and create a hold invoice
+1. Upon receipt of a hold invoice payment, construct an on-chain HTLC
+1. Watch the HTLC for settlement
+1. Extract the preimage from the on-chain settlement and resolve the incoming hold invoice

-Our [entrypoint](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/loop-out/service/Service.ts) of the service includes some boilerplate to connect to our LND node, conenct to bitcoind, and start an API.
+The [entrypoint](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/loop-out/service/Service.ts) of the service includes some boilerplate to connect to our LND node, connect to bitcoind, and start an HTTP API to listen for requests.

 Another thing that happens at the entry point is that our service adds funds to our wallet using the [`fundTestWallet`](https://github.com/bmancini55/building-lightning-advanced/blob/9529d8b39f2d4591d09d717d5d410d76255b7c85/exercises/loop-out/Wallet.ts#L36) method.
-These funds will be be spent to the on-chain HTLC that the service will create after we receive an incoming hold invoice.
+Our wallet implementation runs on regtest which allows us to generate funds and blocks as we need them.
+The funds in our wallet will be spent to the on-chain HTLC that the service creates after we receive payment of an incoming hold invoice.

 Once we have some funds ready to go we can start our [API](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/loop-out/service/Api.ts) and listen for requests.
 The API simply translates those requests from JSON and supplies the resulting request object into the [`RequestManager`](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/loop-out/service/RequestManager.ts) which is responsible for translating events into changes for a request.